ckmahoney/raudio/README.md

 ## Not Goals

-  - No support for composition.
+  - No support for creating compositions.
 BYO score.
   - No support for time domain signal **modulation**
-    - Conventional lowpass and highpass filters not welcome here!
+    - "Conventional" lowpass and highpass filters not welcome here!
-    - Hey distortion, we've got cooler ways to do you
+    - Hey distortion, have you tried harmonic amplification?
     - Reverb? more like stretchy harmonics
   - Does not provide support for sample-based music
     - Leave your sample packs at home kids, we gen our own